Kumano Nachi Taisha Shrine 熊野那智大社

 Camphor trees are revered in Japan because of their longevity, giving them an eternal, spiritual presence.
 One famous example of this is in the film My Neighbor Totoro, where a large camphor tree serves as the home to the forest spirit.

 In a symbiotic religious relationship, Kumano Nachi Taisha Shrine and the neighboring Seigantoji Temple were once joined together, offering a place of worship to followers of Japan's native Shintoism joined with imported Buddhism.
 For a long time, the buildings operated as a single entity, but in the 19th-century the Meiji government forced the two religions to be separated.

 Here, the two spiritual structures remain connected and represent harmony in the presence of nature, both dedicated to the powerful and striking wonder of the area—Nachi Falls—that inspired people long before either were built.

 The highlight of the shrine's festival calendar is the Nachi Fire Festival held every July 14.
-In an ancient purification ritual, torches and portable shrines fashioned into the shape of Nachi Falls are set ablaze.
-During this time, the stone staircase leading from the shrine to the falls is packed with torch-wielders dressed in white in a dazzling display.
+In an ancient ritual, torches are set ablaze and carried down the path to Nachi Falls at the head of a long procession which evokes the cascade of the falls.
+A portable shrine is carried to the falls and the torches lead the procession to purify the route.

 * The information on this page may be subject to change due to COVID-19.